spaceconcordia/rocketry-performance/documentation/vertical_flight_model.md

 - $z$ is the upward direction (normal from the ground)
 - $\theta$ is the angle between the current rocket trajectory and the z-axis

-### Drift accounting for weathercocking
+## Drift accounting for flight angle

 \begin{equation}
 \label{eq_vertical_angle}
 m(t) \ddot{z}(t) = T(t) \sin \theta - D(\dot{z}) \sin \theta
 \end{equation}

-### Alternatively

-The altitude lost to weathercocking can be calculated based on the